jaremgit/egg-leaderboard/README.md

 	 screenshots -> tabulate rank/player/score per date -> hand-write or
 	 script a `data/<date>.json` file matching the existing shape, then add the date to `dates.json`).
+   - Due to the manual nature of this process, some early snapshots may have transcription errors or missing entries.
+If you notice any, please let me know and I can correct them.

 2. **Weekly automated pull** - every Monday, `update-leaderboard.yml` fetches
    the public top-100 ALL_TIME AAA leaderboard from `ei_worker`, merges in any player submissions made earlier that day (so they aren't overwritten), and